Distal Biceps Injuries

 The bicep muscle is well known to most people as the muscle that forms that shape of the anterior (front) surface of the upper arm and is often the prominent muscle on flexing the elbow.
-It is more prominent in males because muscle hypertrophy (bulk) is greater in a male’s anatomy due to the level of testosterone, but with the increase in prevalence of weight training in females, the biceps tendon/muscle is easily visualised on the thinner and fitter lady.
 The muscle starts from two points in the shoulder.
 The main attachment is the bone known as the coracoid (attached to the front of the shoulder blade) with another attachment (known as the long head of biceps tendon) running through the shoulder joint and starting at the top of the socket of the shoulder (called the supraglenoid tubercle).
 The 2 muscle tendons then join into the bulk of the muscle and then attach down in the front of the elbow to the proximal (uppermost) radius bone in the forearm.

 Most people consider its function to be a flexor of the elbow but in reality, other muscles tend to do this and its main function is to turn the forearm into an upward position (the position which you place the hand in to receive money, also known as supination).